November 24, 2017

 Dear Members of the Legislative Assembly,

-Yesterday First Call: BC Child and Youth Advocacy Coalition released the 2016 BC Child Poverty Report Card.
+This week First Call: BC Child and Youth Advocacy Coalition released the 2017 BC Child Poverty Report Card.
 Campaign 2000 also released the national child poverty report card which can be accessed, along with reports from other provinces, here.
 Today we are sending our report to all of British Columbia’s federal and provincial elected representatives.

-We urge government to act on the provincial recommendations included in the 2016 BC Child Poverty Report Card.
-First Call’s overarching recommendation is for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines and a cabinet minister with the authority and responsibility to ensure government is achieving its targets on time.
-We recommend the plan contain a goal to reduce BC’s child poverty rate to 7% or lower by 2020.
+We urge government to act on the provincial recommendations included in the 2017 BC Child Poverty Report Card.
+For more than a decade, First Call’s overarching recommendation for the provincial government has been to adopt a comprehensive poverty reduction plan with legislated targets and timelines.
+We are encouraged that a consultations are now underway to develop a poverty reduction plan for BC, and that a cabinet minister has given the authority and responsibility to ensure government is achieving its targets on time.
+As in years past, First Call recommends a provincial poverty plan contain a goal to reduce BC’s child poverty rate to 7% or lower by 2020.

 Recognizing that children of recent immigrants and refugees, Indigenous children, children of female lone-parent families, children in racialized families, children with a disability and youth aging out foster care are at greater risk of living in poverty, efforts should also be targeted to achieve major reductions in poverty levels for these populations.